 On successful completion of this Course students will be able to:

-To qualify for the award of Bachelor of Business (Accounting and Finance) students must complete 300 credit points comprising of:
+To qualify for the Bachelor of Business with a major in Accounting and Finance students must complete 300 credit points comprising of:

 A unit of study can only be counted once.
 Where there are overlaps between majors and/or minors, students in the first instance choose another unit from the list of units available in the major/minor.